 John Cavoores has served on our board of directors since 2012.
-Mr. Cavoores has been a director of Aspen Insurance Holdings Ltd. since October 2006.
-From October 2010 to January 2012, he was also the company's Co-CEO with executive oversight of Aspen U.S. operations.
-From September 2006 until March 2010, Mr. Cavoores was an advisor to Blackstone.
-During 2006 he was a Managing Director of Century Capital, a Boston-based private equity firm.
+From October 2010 to December 2011, he was Aspen Insurance Company Limited's Co-CEO with executive oversight of Aspen U.S. operations.
+From September 2006 until March 2010, Mr. Cavoores was a senior advisor to The Blackstone Private Equity Group.
+During 2006, he was a Managing Director of Century Capital, a Boston-based private equity firm.
 From 2003 to 2005, he served as President and CEO of OneBeacon Insurance Company, a subsidiary of the White Mountains Insurance Group.
 Mr. Cavoores served as President of National Union Insurance Company, a subsidiary of AIG Inc., and spent 19 years at Chubb Insurance Company in various positions including Chief Underwriting Officer, Chairman of Chubb Europe and EVP and Managing Director of all non-U.S. operations.
-Mr. Cavoores served as a director of Cyrus Reinsurance Holdings from 2007 to 2009 and is currently a director of Alliant Insurance Holdings.
+Since October 2006, Mr. Cavoores has been a director of Aspen Insurance Holdings Limited.
+He served as a director of Cyrus Reinsurance Holdings from 2007 to 2009 and as was a director of Alliant Insurance Holdings from 2007 to 2012.
+Mr. Cavoores holds a BA in Economics from College of the Holy Cross and attended the Wharton Executive Management Program.